paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

     MSG:  3  +1  9.869994  # Detaching this profile file wrapper.
 New file:
     MSG:  3  +1  9.869996  # pymemtrace/20241107_195847_12_62264_P_1_PY3.13.0b3.log
     MSG:  3  +1  9.870580  # Re-attaching this profile file wrapper.

+The same effect is obtained when using decorators which allows a decorated function to call another decorated function.
+See :ref:`examples-cpymemtrace-decorators-stacking`.

 The :py:mod:`pymemtrace.cPyMemTrace` module has these functions to give you the stack depth for that tracer: